Azure-Samples/ms-identity-javascript-nodejs-tutorial/Common/msal-node-wrapper/README.md

 # MSAL Node wrapper for Express.js

-This project illustrates a simple wrapper around the [ConfidentialClientApplication](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html) class of the [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#microsoft-authentication-library-for-node-msal-node) (MSAL Node), in order to streamline routine authentication tasks, such as login, logout and token acquisition, as well as securing routes and controlling access.
-This can be used in web apps built with Express.js, or frameworks that are based on Express.js.
+This project illustrates a simple wrapper around the [ConfidentialClientApplication](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html) class of the [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#microsoft-authentication-library-for-node-msal-node) (MSAL Node) for web applications built with Express.js, in order to streamline routine authentication tasks, such as login, logout and token acquisition, as well as securing routes and controlling access.

 This is an open source project.
 [Suggestions](https://github.com/Azure-Samples/ms-identity-javascript-nodejs-tutorial/issues/new) and [contributions](https://github.com/Azure-Samples/ms-identity-javascript-nodejs-tutorial/blob/main/CONTRIBUTING.md) are welcome!